eriktorres43/Project/README.md

  > Authors: [Erik Torres](https://github.com/eriktorres43), [Ma Kenya Gonzalez Hernandez](https://github.com/KenyaGH)

 ## Project Description
+   In this application movies are organized into categories and subcategories to represent their genres and subgenres respectively.
+The application allows displaying movies under different genres/subgenres or listing movies using different combined criteria (e.g. director and genre).
+A user can provide a name of a movie that he/she likes and the application can recommend a list of movies that the user might like.
+Different recommendation algorithms can be implemented (e.g. based on the movie genre, director, actors ) and the resulting recommendations can also be sorted based on their rating, release date, etc.

  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)